ScubeScripts/dumpster-diving/README.md

 # sc_dumpster-diving

 Today I present you my small Dumpster Diving script.
 This script allows you to search dumpsters all over the map.
 The script runs on the latest ESX version and needs a few other dependencies to work.
-### Please remember to add the items to the database!
-Update will follow soon!!!

 ![Screenshot 2023-09-16 192328](https://github.com/ScubeScripts/sc_dumpster-diving/assets/104854776/f65e8a50-b791-4937-b714-d007ac627871)